 Due to the highly interactive nature of Co-browse, we highly recommended you do not disable WebSockets.
 We recommend that you configure your load balancers/ proxies infrastructure to support WebSockets.
 Disabling WebSockets may have a huge impact on Co-browse performance.

-You can apply this option to both Chat and Co-browse, as in this example:
+You can set this option, as shown in this example: